Daniel Haber (soccer)

 Daniel Bram Haber (born May 20, 1992) is a Canadian retired soccer player who played as a forward.
 During a professional career that spanned six years, he appeared for Maccabi Haifa, Apollon Limassol, Ayia Napa, Hapoel Nir Ramat HaSharon, Whitecaps FC 2, Real Monarchs, Real Salt Lake, FC Cincinnati, and Ottawa Fury FC.
-Haber was capped five times by the Canadian national team.
+Haber was capped five times by the Canada national team.

 Youth and college

 Haber played three seasons for Cornell University, an Ivy League University in U.S. NCAA Division 1 soccer.
 In 2012, his junior year, Haber scored 18 goals and made 7 assists during the regular season and finished the year on top of the country in points per game and goals per game.
 In addition to leading the NCAA in scoring, in 2012 Haber was named a first-team All-American, Ivy League player of the year, and a finalist for the Hermann Trophy (U.S. college soccer's highest individual honour).